DataDog/integrations-extras/retool/README.md

 ![Screenshot1][1]

 ### Metrics
-Datadog’s embedded Retool app for Elasticsearch Management combines existing visibility into key Elasticsearch metrics and logs with the power to manage clusters, accounts, and more without leaving your Datadog dashboard.
+Datadog's embedded Retool app for Elasticsearch Management combines existing visibility into key Elasticsearch metrics and logs with the power to manage clusters, accounts, and more without leaving your Datadog dashboard.

 ### Dashboards
 Retool built an embedded app for Elasticsearch Management.
 You can already monitor Elasticsearch metrics, traces, and logs in Datadog today.
-With our embedded app, developers can take action on their rich Datadog insights directly in the Datadog dashboard.
+With the embedded app, developers can take action on their rich Datadog insights directly in the Datadog dashboard.
 These actions include:

 - Add a new index with shards and replicas
 - Manage nodes by rerouting shards and excluding indexes